AppliedMechanics/AMrotor/docs/code_doc/Rotorsystem.rst

 Rotorsystem
 ===========

-This is the Rotorsystem class.
-This is the main class of the toolbox.
+The Rotorsystem class is the main class of the toolbox.

 .. automodule:: +AMrotorSIM.@Rotorsystem